vitaliyarkhanhelski/interview-tool/README.md

 # 🎤 AI Interview Practice Tool

 Perfect your interview skills with an AI-powered HR interviewer!
-Get personalized interview questions and receive detailed feedback on your performance - all powered by GPT-4o.
+Get personalized interview questions and receive detailed feedback on your performance - all powered by Google Gemini 2.5 Flash.

 ## ✨ What Can You Do?